-Advocate General Eleanor Sharpston argues that the Court's case-law confirms that the principle of equal treatment of migrant workers with regard to social advantages1 applies to nationals of a Member State who work in another Member State and their dependent family members.
-Crossborder workers, who by definition reside outside the Member State in which they work, belong to this category and they and their families also benefit from this right to equal treatment.
+Advocate General Eleanor Sharpston argues that the Court's case-law confirms that the principle of equal treatment of migrant workers with regard to social advantages applies to nationals of a Member State who work in another Member State and their dependent family members.
+Cross-border workers, who by definition reside outside the Member State in which they work, belong to this category and they and their families also benefit from this right to equal treatment.

 The Advocate General disagrees with the Netherlands' contention that workers working in the Netherlands but residing outside the Netherlands are not in a comparable situation to Netherlands workers and migrant workers residing in the Netherlands and that therefore there is an objective difference between these two categories which would justify the residence requirement.
 The Netherlands grants funding to the children of migrant workers to study in the Netherlands.
 She therefore considers that it has implicitly accepted that at least some children of migrant workers may be inclined to study in the Netherlands and that they should receive funding for those studies.
 If that is so, it can no longer be legitimately argued that the place of residence automatically determines where a migrant worker or his child will study.
-She concludes therefore that the place of residence cannot be used as an objective criterion for different treatment.
+She concludes therefore that the place of residence that the place of